VedAtal/DATA_ETL_TOOL/README.md

 Also part of the third step, which is running the SQL queries on the database.
 This performs the predefined queries and stores the results to 'dist\queries'.

 Queries.py:
-This file is mainly what needs to be changed in the code to interact with this tool.
 New queries can be added here to gain new data.
-I've made it very clear where these changes would go in the Queries.py file, check it out.

 LastDataFetch.txt and LastDataUpload.txt:
 These just store the last dates for each of these actions, as mentioned in option 4.

-run.txt:
-PowerShell input necessary to run the program.

 Some python dependancies to know:
  * Multiprocessing (pool)